logo

 James Abbott McNeill Whistler.
 1834-1903.

 Tête-à-Tête in the Garden.
 1894.
 Lithograph.
 Way 54, Levy 85, Tedeschi, Stratis and Spink 90.
 8 x 6 1/2(sheet 10 7/8 x 8 1/2).
-Edition of 25 lifetime impressions plus a few proofs recorded by Way, and 30 posthumous impressions printed by Goulding in 1904.
-The stone was cancelled.
+Edition of 25 lifetime impressions plus a few proofs recorded by Way (Goulding printed 30 posthumous impressions in 1904, after which the stone was erased).
+A foxing spot, otherwise excellent condition.
 Printed on ivory laid paper from an antique volume, numbered 178 recto and 177 verso, lower right.
-A very good lifetime impression of this extremely scarce print.
-Signed with the butterfly in the stone. $6,500.
+A well-inked lifetime impression of this scarce print.
+Signed with the butterfly in the stone.
+Housed in an archival French mat and a dramatic 18 1/2 x 16 1/4-inch gold and black frame with a subtle gray lip. $6,500.

 According to Joseph Pennell, the figures seated in the garden at Whistler's home at 110, rue de Bac, Paris, are Ethel Birnie Philip, Whistler's sister-in-law, and her husband Charles Whibley.